-Now we examine a more realistic example, one from the Anderson Company, which is conducting a lease analysis on some assembly line equipment that it will procure during the coming year (FM12 Ch 20 Tool Kit.xls at the textbook's Web site shows this analysis).
-The following data have been collected:
+Now we examine a more realistic example, one from the Anderson Company, which is conducting a lease analysis on some assembly line equipment it will procure during the coming year.
+(See Ch18 Tool Kit.xls on the textbook's Web site for this analysis.)
+The following data have been collected.